-This hill climb is long and steep with an elbow turn to the right.
-It looks tougher than it really is.
+This hill climb is long and steep, with an elbow turn to the right.
+It looks more challenging than it really is.
 Stay on the tracks that have been made on the rock and hang on.
 Again slow and steady on the gas.

-This waypoint was put in for its beauty in all directions.
-Another great place for pictures of the area
+This Waypoint was put in for its beauty in all directions—another excellent place for pictures of the area.

 This hill climb seems tough but no worse than what you've already accomplished.
-Just keep a gentle even pressure on the gas and let the tires and gearing work for you.
+Keep gentle and even pressure on the gas and let the tires and gearing work for you.

-Brontosaurus Rock is a rock formation that sort of looks like a dinosaur, it is very interesting to say the least.
-There are other very pretty gully pics and the possibility to explore on foot is always there.
+Brontosaurus Rock is a rock formation that looks like a dinosaur; it is very interesting, to say the least.
+There are other beautiful gully pics, and the possibility to explore on foot is always there.

 Another place for the spectacular views.

-This is a long slow descent over several fins and makes a perfect picture if you are following other jeeps.
+This is a long slow descent over several fins and makes a perfect picture if you are following others down this section.

-This is kind of looks scary until you realize that the rock is not loose on either side of the bridge looking formation.
+This section looks scary until you realize that the rock is not loose on either side of the bridge-looking formation.
 Just stay centered and go slow.
-If you are driving a vehicle with a wider stance than a standard Jeep JK this might be a little tougher because you will have your tires going low on both sides of this narrow bridge.
+If you are driving a vehicle with a wider stance, this might be a little tougher because your tires will go low on both sides of this narrow bridge.
 Please use a ground guide and be careful.

-This the last steep climb on the trail and is known as Kenny's Climb.
+This is the last steep climb on the trail and is known as Kenny's Climb.
 The bypass is straight ahead and loops around to the top of this climb.
-It really looks a lot steeper than it is.
-The photo here is of me climbing and you can see it's about a 45-degree climb.
+It looks a lot steeper than it is.